 As with every version of Windows, again you’re gonna see that little notification on the bottom right at the desktop telling you it’s not activated.

-But you’ll also get some other notifications like in the actions panel, it’ll show you like a little notification saying hey it’s not activated.
+But you’ll also get some other notifications in the actions panel, it’ll show you a little notification saying hey it’s not activated.

 Also again in the PC settings, it’ll tell you the same thing to activate Windows.

 Just like with Windows 10, it’s the same deal with personalization.

 There are no settings you can do with personalization, no app color, desktop backgrounds things like the lock screen wallpaper, you can’t change account icons that sort of thing.

 So the only main difference which is probably the most annoying is that every six hours or so, you will get a full-screen activation prompt.